 Just the Earth Doing Its Own Thing: Mapping the Gaps Between Expert and Public Understandings of Oceans and Climate Change (2013).
 This report extends FrameWorks prior research on climate change and lays the groundwork for a larger reframing project by examining the differences between the ways that experts and the general public understand climate change and oceans.
 Data from interviews with both members of the scientific community and lay informants are compared to identify gaps in understanding that can ultimately be addressed through strategic communications.

-Don't Just Do One Thing!: This short article, a resource created for the National Network for Ocean and Climate Change Interpretation, unpacks a Strategic Frame Analysis® of the dangers of highlighting individual-level solutions in climate communications.
+Expanding Our Repertoire: This short article, a resource created for the National Network for Ocean and Climate Change Interpretation, unpacks a Strategic Frame Analysis® of the benefits of highlighting colective-level solutions in climate communications.

 Framing for Climate Interpreters.
 This FrameWorks Academy course is designed for informal science educators, and offers an engaging, guided tour of recent research on how to frame climate and ocean issues.